tietoevry-infra-as-code/terraform-azurerm-caf-vnet-hub-firewall/README.md

 ## PreRequisites

 This module depend on following resources availability.
-To create these pre-requisites, use [`terraform-azurerm-caf-vnet-hub`](https://github.com/tietoevry-infra-as-code/terraform-azurerm-caf-vnet-hub).
+To create these pre-requisites, use the module [`terraform-azurerm-caf-vnet-hub`](https://github.com/tietoevry-infra-as-code/terraform-azurerm-caf-vnet-hub) from GitHub.

 * Resource Group
 * Location